numbbo/coco/docs/bbob-biobj/perf-assessment/source/index.rst

     \section*{Acknowledgements}

-This work was supported by the grant ANR-12-MONU-0009 (NumBBO) of the French National Research Agency.

 The authors would like to thank Thanh-Do Tran for his contributions and assistance with the preliminary code of the bi-objective